Dave Strasser

 Dave Strasser (born July 13, 1969) is a retired American mixed martial arts fighter who competed in the Welterweight division for the UFC, Shooto, M-1 Global, and Cage Rage.
 14 of his 25 career wins came by way of submission.

 Background

-Strasser competed in high school wrestling and collegiate wrestling, in addition to boxing and Shidokan Karate.
-His studying of Shidokan led a six-month stay in Japan to compete in kickboxing.
+Strasser competed in High School Wrestling, Collegiate Wrestling, Boxing, Shidokan Karate, and Brazilian Jiu-Jitsu.
+His studying of Full-Contact Karate led a six-month stay in Japan to train and compete.

 Mixed martial arts career

 Strasser's second professional fight was a no-rules bout against a fighter making his professional debut, Travis Fulton.
 Strasser subdued the inexperienced Fulton with a choke hold from behind.
 Fulton would go on to become one of the most prolific fighters in mixed martial arts history, with over 300 recorded professional fights as of November 2011.

 Strasser trained with Pat Miletich and Jeremy Horn from 1996-97.

 UFC

 At UFC 42, Strasser fought against Romie Aram.
 Aram had been undefeated before the fight, and was being groomed by the UFC for a possible title shot against Matt Hughes.
 As such, Aram came into the fight as the favorite.
 In the first round, Strasser was immediately dropped by a punch to the head, but he successfully pulled guard, and the referee stood the fighters up.
 Strasser scored a takedown later in the round, delivering punches and elbows from the top position.
 Strasser controlled the second round with standup striking, though Aram remained competitive.
 The fighters remained on their feet in the third round, with Aram delivering more powerful punches but Strasser displaying better precision.
 Strasser's blows in this round made Aram's nose bleed.
 All three judges scored the fight for Strasser, and he won by unanimous decision.

 Strasser fought again in the UFC at UFC 44.
 In the welterweight match, his opponent was judo practitioner Karo Parisyan, who was making his debut in the UFC.
 Parisyan's status as a student of notable judokas Gene LeBell and Gokor Chivchyan increased fan interest in the bout, but the 21-year-old was still seen as a significant underdog.
 When the fight started, Strasser attempted to stay on his feet and exchange punches.
 Parisyan, however, performed a judo throw, which put Strasser on the ground and placed him in position for a kimura armlock, which Parisyan duly applied.
 As a result of the hold, Strasser submitted at 3:52 of the first round.
 This fight was notable, as judokas had not enjoyed many prior successes in MMA competitions, and Parisyan's win helped to establish judo as a viable martial arts style in MMA.